rob-s-626/lamdera-dev/README.md

-This assumes you have docker ready to go
+This assumes you have docker ready to go, and you've cloned this repo locally

 ```
 cd /into/this/directory